notcass/VideoFeedback/README.md

-# VideoFeedback
+# Video Feedback
-Attempt at closed loop video feedback using p5.js
+My attempt to recreate the visuals you get from pointing a camera and it's own output using p5.js